RichWaWa/EternalEscape/Assembly.md

 Some parts are optional and can be substituted for hot glue or double-sided tape.

   * **3D Printed Parts:** STL files located in EternalEscape/Hardware/Exports/
+    - There is an OrcaSlicer project file here, too.
   * **Electronics:**
     - Adafruit Feather ESP32-S3 (2MB PSRAM)
     - Adafruit 2.8" ILI9341 TFT Resistive Touch Display